zoomed in mold spores

 Fatigue

-Mold Toxins and overgrowth can cause long-term inflammation, leading to persistent fatigue.
+Mold toxins and overgrowth can cause long-term inflammation, leading to persistent fatigue.
 And they can also cause something called Cell Danger Response.

 This is where your body shuts different processes down to try to survive.
 It includes energy production.

-Therefore, chronic fatigue is common among people with Mold Exposure.
+Therefore, chronic fatigue is common among people with mold exposure.

 Some of my clients are highly motivated by their families.
 Some are motivated to get back their purpose in life.
 Either way, they want energy again.